 Be careful removing an old inline filter from the fuel lines.
 The plastic may be soft and can break off in the fuel lines.
 Install a new filter using the arrow on the side of the filter as reference to make sure it is installed correctly.
 The arrow must be pointed in the direction of the fuel flow.

 Just like the Ariens fuel filter can break down, the plastic in your fuel pump can also begin to deteriorate due to fuel.
 Most fuel pumps used on Ariens snowblowers are plastic.

-The gas sits in them for a number of years an they begin to rot from the inside out.
+When gas sits in the fuel pump for a number of years, it can begin to rot from the inside out.
 The diaphragm will leak and the seams of the pump can begin leaking just like the seams in the fuel tank.
 Replace a leaking fuel pump with a new one.

 Bad Gas Cap on an Ariens Snowblower

 When using your snowblower, gas sloshes around in the fuel tank.
 It can end up leaking out of the fuel cap area when the seal in the cap dries out.
 Sometimes you will spot gas around the fuel cap, but most of the time you may just smell fuel odor fill your storage area.

 This is because gas evaporates leaving no signs of a wet area.
 If you continually smell gas and can’t find a leak after checking the items above, check the fuel tank cap seal.
 Do this by carefully rocking your snowblower back and forth to splash gas up to the cap area.

 Watch for a wet spot to develop around the cap area outside of the fuel cap.
 Replace the fuel cap when you find a leak.

 Some Ariens snowblowers will have a primer bulb to prime the carburetor when starting the snowblower.
 The primer bulb can leak fuel when the bulb fills with fuel.
 Other times, you will find a leak where the primer bulb connects to the fuel line or when the primer bulb becomes weak and brittle.